 In 2011, renewed interest and the continued expansion of digital scholarship brought a potential donor.
 Meetings were held in Philadelphia in an attempt to secure funds.
 The Leon Levy Foundation granted a one-year exploration phase, a test of the feasibility of the project and the expanded vision of a united, public online research tool concerning the site.
 Funded attempts began in 2012, and successfully demonstrated the potential.
 Thus, in July of 2013 the second phase of the project began, with lead funding from the Leon Levy Foundation.
 In this phase, the main work of examining and recording every object from Ur in Philadelphia and London is proceeding, and the archives in both institutions are being scanned completely.
 These data will form the core of the material in the online research tool which is also being designed and tested in this phase.

-Funding for the second phase continues for two years and by the end of that period a working research site, essentially a modern, evolving publication, will be online.
-We expect to have a test site up much earlier, likely by mid 2014.
+Funding for the second phase continues for two years and by the end of that period (mid-2015) a working research site, essentially a modern, evolving publication, will be online.
+Though it will take much longer to digitize all of the data on the ancient city of Ur, the website will begin with what we gather over the first two years in Philadelphia and London and will continue to grow.